Yashikaragha/image-slider/README.md

 # image-slider
-This image slider is developed using html,css and javascript the images i have used in my project are from picsum with the basic knowledge of html,css,javascript one can develop this project
+This image slider is developed using html,css and javascript, the images i have used in my project are from picsum and with the basic knowledge of html,css,javascript one can develop this project